Jesse Leach: Killswitch Engage

 Some remaining members of Overcast and Aftershock were forming a new band in the Massachusetts area and were seeking a vocalist.
 In 1999, Leach along with bassist Mike D'Antonio, guitarist Joel Stroetzel, and drummer Adam Dutkiewicz formed Killswitch Engage.
 Their self-titled debut was released on July 11, 2000.

 Killswitch Engage's next effort, Alive or Just Breathing, was released on May 21, 2002, and is viewed as a genre defining, landmark album for the genre, putting Killswitch Engage at the forefront of the metalcore scene.
 Leach has stated the lyrics were intended to bring a positive message through the music.
 Two weeks prior to going on tour, however, Leach married his fiancée.
 When he was not contacting his wife, Leach would sit alone in the tour van for hours after shows and simply wait for the remaining band members to return.
 Leach's passion for his music combined with his emotional struggles at the time made him unable to exercise control over his screaming.
 He would blow his voice out after a few shows and struggle with the rest of the tour.
 Leach also began suffering from mild depression, which grew worse as the tour continued.
 According to Mike D'Antonio in an interview for Killswitch's "(Set This) World Ablaze" DVD, "It seemed like there was always this dark cloud over Jesse's head."
 His depression led him to resign from the band and drop out of the public eye for some time.
 Leach wrote an email to the band explaining why he left.
 Quoting Leach from his interview in the DVD, "I didn't have the mental energy to face them, or even call them on the phone rather.
 I was at a point in my life where I just didn't want to face any of them so I wrote them a long email explaining, like, I'm just done.
 Explaining what every song meant to me, explaining what the whole experience was to me, and I said 'Bye.
 Ya know?
 You're not going to be able to find me, I'm going on my honeymoon finally.
 And, uh, don't try and call me don't try and contact me, I'm done.
 Done with music, period.'"
 While away from the band, he worked as a bartender in Manhattan.

 Leach reconciled with his former bandmates in 2004, appearing as a guest vocalist on "Take This Oath".
 In 2005 at the Roadrunner United 25th anniversary concert, he performed a duet with then singer Howard Jones.
-The entire band played on stage (minus Adam D who had been out with an injury and was replaced by Andreas Kisser of Sepultura) with both Jones and Leach singing "My Last Serenade".
+The entire band played on stage (minus Dutkiewicz who had been out with an injury and was replaced by Andreas Kisser of Sepultura) with both Jones and Leach singing "My Last Serenade".
 The song ended with the two embracing and Leach thanking the crowd for their support through his difficult times.